earloc/Sample.AutoMapper.EnumValidation/readme.md

 ```

-this does a couple of things:
+This does a couple of things:
 1. look for mappings, that map **from** an enum **to** an enum
-2. which have no type-map associated to them (that is, where "generated" by automapper itself and hence are lacking an explicit ```CreateMap``` call)
+2. which have no type-map associated to them (that is, they were "generated" by AutoMapper itself and hence are lacking an explicit ```CreateMap``` call)
 ```C#
     if (!context.Types.DestinationType.IsEnum) return;
     if (!context.Types.SourceType.IsEnum) return;